More about: 24 Best Things To Do in Rome

 18. Unlock all the secrets of Castel Sant'Angelo

-Very close to the Vatican, the Castel Sant'Angelo overlooks the river from one of the most beautiful bridges in Rome.
-If you think it's magnificent on the outside, you'll love it even more on the inside: it's super well-preserved and from the rooftop you'll get probably the best views (and the best photo) of both the city and the Vatican.
+If you think it's magnificent on the outside, don't hesitate to book tickets for the Castel Sant'Angelo because you'll love it even more on the inside: it's super well-preserved and from the rooftop you'll get probably the best views (and the best picture) of both the city and the Vatican.

-I think I've already given you enough reasons to go inside its walls, but if you still need more excuses, here's a link to the article on how and why to visit the Castel Sant'Angelo.
+I think I've already given you enough reasons to go inside its walls, but if you still need more excuses, I've linked here the article on how and why to visit the Castel Sant'Angelo

 19. Reach into the Mouth of Truth